stormpath/stormpath-documentation/source/auth_n.rst

       .. literalinclude:: code/php/authentication/mfa_challenge_sms_factor_req.php
         :language: php

+This operation will automatically cause the factor to be challenged, meaning that the user will receive a code as soon as this operation is executed.

 .. note::

   If you do not specify a message, then Stormpath will just send the default message: ``"Your verification code is ${code}"``.

-.. only:: rest or csharp or nodejs or php or vbnet
+.. only:: rest or nodejs or php

   In response to this request you would get back a Challenge: